 When privilege feels a threat, the last attempt to cling to power includes ostracizing people and hopefully ideas too.
 For example, Christianity Today posted this subversive article, the first in a series challenging the emerging popularity of women voices, in of all places, the internet.
 Men and women of privilege are protecting the last remnants of institutional prestige, and it looks bad.
 Many are calling it out.
 I state last remnants because the people who decry the rise in voice of women thinkers are part of churches and denominations that are dying.

-Here is a running mega-list of resources pertaining to the ongoing conversation about women and the church.
+Here is a running list of resources tailored by me that feature women in the church.
 I couldn’t find an amalgamation of resources in one place and thought I’d compile one.
-I know this list is incomplete; if you have something to add please leave a comment.
-This is curated by me, and it reflects my own theological view, although I have included some references to other opinions not my own.
+I know the list is incomplete; if you have something to add please leave a comment.

 Articles and Blog Posts: